Financial Economics

 Total Credits | 2 |

-We recommend that Financial Economics students take ECO377 Investment (if available).
+We recommend that Financial Economics students take ECO-377 Special Topics (Investments) if it is available.
 Students taking a Financial Economics major may have a minor or second major in Mathematics, but may not count MAT-251 Mathematical Finance, MAT-252 Mathematical Interest Theory, MAT-253 Probability Models, MAT-254 Statistical Models, or MAT-353 Probability Models II toward that major or minor.
 Students taking a Financial Economics major may NOT have a major or minor in Economics.

 Comprehensive Exam